dhis2/dhis2-releases/releases/2.32/README.md

 - A Geometry (`Geometry, 4326`) field `geometry` is added replacing the `coordinates` and `featuretype` fields for `OrganisationUnit`.
 - A Geometry (`Geometry, 4326`) field `geometry` is added replacing the `coordinates` columns for `OrganisationUnitGroup`.

+## Database
+- The `trackedentitydatavalue` table has been replaced by a PostgreSQL JSONB object/column in the `programstageinstance` table.

 ## System
 - The *Event capture* app is removed.
 It is replaced by the *Capture* app which offers all of its features and more.